Whiskey Sour

 Tips

 • Use fresh lemon juice.
-The difference between fresh and bottled juice is night and day.
+The difference between fresh and bottled is night and day.

 A whisky sour cocktail in a coupe glass garnished with an orange slice and a cherry on a skewer.
 The drink has a frothy top and is set on a marble coaster against a light brick wall background.